 At present, all the clauses are based on the laws of England and Wales.
 We encourage the conversion of these precedent clauses for use in other jurisdictions.

-Climate Objective means the ultimate objectives of the United Nations Framework Convention on Climate Change, the Paris Agreement and related agreements, and in particular limiting the increase in global temperatures to 1.5 degrees Celsius above pre-industrial levels and achieving net zero emissions by 2050 or sooner (in line with the best available science and increased climate ambition).
+Climate Objective means the ultimate objectives of the United Nations Framework Convention on Climate Change, the Paris Agreement, and in particular limiting the increase in global temperatures to 1.5 degrees Celsius above pre-industrial levels and achieving net zero emissions by 2050 or sooner (in line with the best available science and increased climate ambition).

 [For inclusion in arbitration clauses in commercial agreements.]